ohikhatemenG/Machine-Learning-Azure-Capstone/README.md

 # Future Improvement
 The model can be converted to ONNX format and deploy on Edge devices.
 Applciation insights can be enabled.
+Addition of more data will definitly improve the accuracy by eliminating statistical bias Preventing target leakage using fewer features